KevinChenROC/online-shopping-website/README.md

 ## Browser side

 1. Vue.js, a component-based framework
+2. Vuex, a library to manaage the global state for vue components
-2. Nuxt.js, a framework based on Vue.js for server side rendering, automatic routing, hot-re- loading.
+3. Nuxt.js, a framework based on Vue.js for server side rendering, automatic routing, hot-re- loading.
-3. Axios, a library to handle promised-baed HTTP requests and responses
+4. Axios, a library to handle promised-baed HTTP requests and responses
-4. @nuxtjs/auth, a nuxt module to simply jwt-token management in the browser
+5. @nuxtjs/auth, a nuxt module to simply jwt-token management in the browser

 ## Server side